zzstoatzz/birdo/README.md

 NOTE: The common alias for `pandas` is `pd`

 #### Common use of matplotlib
 Here are a few of the `plt` functions that I find myself using often while creating basic data visualizations.
-I've linked the corresponding documentation pages on each function, since reading the documentation pages for Python modules (and generally all open-source programming packages) is usually the most direct way to learn (or remember) how to use them.
+I've linked the corresponding documentation pages on each function, since reading the documentation pages for Python modules is usually the most direct way to learn (or remember) how to use them.

 [`plt.plot()`](https://matplotlib.org/3.2.1/api/_as_gen/matplotlib.pyplot.plot.html)

-How exactly `plt` creates the figure and artist object is not super important to basic usage, but essentially you supply the independent and dependent data variables (which need to be the same size, i.e. 5 years of time requires 5 years of data) and the function returns an image of the plot.
+How exactly `plt` creates the figure and artist object is not super important to basic usage, essentially you supply the independent and dependent data variables (which need to be the same size, i.e. 5 years of time requires 5 years of data) and the function returns an image of the plot.
 This is where Jupyter Notebook is convenient, as the image is returned to the output right beneath your input cell.
 This function can take additional arguments that specify the type of marker, transparency, and/or labels, and the argument key words can found on the docs.
 Ones of particular interest are:

 - `label='labelName'`
+- `'g-'`

-- `'g-'` : this is a stand-alone argument that specifies that data points should be strung together into a line (`-`) and that it should be green (`g`).
+The second example is an argument that specifies that data points should be strung together into a line (`-`) and that it should be green (`g`).
 A black scatter plot would be supplied a `'k.'` and a red, dashed line plot would be supplied `'r-.'`

 [`plt.figure()`](https://matplotlib.org/3.2.1/api/_as_gen/matplotlib.pyplot.figure.html)